bajamircea/bajamircea.github.io/_posts/2020-05-04-exception-safety.markdown

 exceptions (but might terminate for incorrect usage).

-For some applications it might be acceptable to terminate on memory allocation errors, though that usually comes with the expectation that a level of resilience/recovery exists elsewhere, outside the current process.
+For some applications it might be acceptable to terminate on memory allocation errors, though that approach usually comes with the expectation that a level of resilience/recovery exists elsewhere, outside the current process.

 The vector destructor does not throw, and it expects that the same is true for value type.